bethgelab/docker-deeplearning/README.md

    -v /gpfs01/:/gpfs01 \
    bethgelab/deeplearning:future start.sh python3 /gpfs01/bethge/home/aboettcher/scripts/batch.py
    ```
+For more details about the `start.sh` script see https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#start-sh.

 # Workstation setup
 A short recipe how to setup a machine up from scratch to get the container running.